ashkaaar/NLP-chatbot/README.md

 ## Demo
 ![Demo](demo.gif)

-## Explanation Video
+## Presentation Video
 The explanation video can be found [Here](videolink)

 ## NLP Chatbot Setup Details

 ### Chatbot Development Strategies

-When creating an NLP chatbot, I have various strategies at my disposal:
+When creating an NLP chatbot, developers have various strategies at their disposal:

 - **Rule-based Approach**: This method involves establishing predefined rules and patterns to govern the chatbot's responses.
 While simple, it may struggle with handling complex queries effectively.